Hepatitis D: Antigenic loop infectivity

 The HDV envelope protein has three of the HBV surface proteins anchored to it.
 The S region of the genome is most commonly expressed and its main function is to assemble subviral particles.
 HDV antigen proteins combine with the viral genome to form a ribonucleoprotein (RNP) which when enveloped with the subviral particles can form viral-like particles that are almost identical to mature HDV, but they are not infectious.
 Researchers had concluded that the determinant of infectivity of HDV was within the N-terminal pre-S1 domain of the large protein (L).
 It was found to be a mediator in binding to the cellular receptor.
 Researchers Georges Abou Jaoudé and Camille Sureau published an article in 2005 that studied the role of the antigenic loop, found in HDV envelope proteins, in the infectivity of the virus.
 The antigenic loop, like the N-terminal pre-S1 domain of the large protein, is exposed at the virion surface.
 Jaoudé and Sureau's study provided evidence that the antigenic loop may be an important factor in HDV entry into the host cell and by mutating parts of the antigenic loop, the infectivity of HDV may be minimized.

+Virology in Sjögren's Disease

+HDV is known to infect tissue outside of the liver in the salivary glands of people with Sjögren's disease, an autoimmune disease affecting exocrine glands, without the presence of HBV.
+It is possible that it does this by relying on the herpes simplex virus (HSV) as a trojan horse to facilitate entry into new host cells, causing a superinfection of HDV and HSV.
+This phenomenon is poorly studied, but something similar is known to occur in the wild in SDeV, a strain of Deltavirus infecting neural tissue of snakes, entering new cells by hitchhiking within arenaviruses.